 While Tibetan sky burial is meant to redeem sin and bring the body closer to heaven, the Zoroastrian Tower of Silence was created to keep evil away.
 When a person dies, it is believed that evil overtakes the body.
 Exposing the body to the elements and vultures eliminates that evil.

-Death Rituals Across the Globe
+Unique Death Rituals Around the World

 While death rituals vary between religions, communities worldwide observe unique cultural traditions and traditional funeral ceremonies to celebrate the incredible relationships that helped shape their lives.